outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- turmeric

+    - inhibit STING pathway, associated with a negative immune response
+    	- STING1 gene makes a protein called STING that activates an inflammatory response when it detects foreign DNA molecules in the cytoplasm
+   		- STING pathway triggers a strong inflammatory response that protects the body from foreign and unhealthy cells.
+But prolonged activation of the same pathway leads to a desensitization and ultimately to a "rewiring" of cellular signaling, which aids and abets cancer's spread, the researchers found.
+		- long-term activation of the STING pathway leads to changes in cellular signaling that attracts cells that suppress the immune response to the area in and around the tumor
+		- chromosomal instability is an important driver of cancer's ability to spread
+		- cooperation between cancer cells with chromosomal instability and immune cells is driven by STING
+		- treating a fibroblast with a STING agonist creates a strong initial immune response, after which the cells become desensitized to this pro-inflammatory pathway very quickly, and started to signal stress response pathways that dampened the immune response, thus having the opposite effect
+		- low chromosomal instability or where STING had been depleted from cancer cells, they trigger a different response - a strong immune response that attacked the cancer cells
+		- activating STING in these patients isn't very effective because most patients' cells are already desensitized to it, due to the persistent activation of the pathway from chromosomal instability, so these patients may actually benefit from STING inhibition
+		- the subset of patients whose tumors can still mount a strong response to STING activation could be better candidates for STING agonists
+		- Treatment of study mice with STING inhibitors reduced chromosomal instability-driven metastasis in melanoma, breast, and colorectal cancer models

 	- inhibits pro-inflammatory cytokines
 		- pro-inflammatory cytokines include tumor necrosis factor alpha, interleukin 6, and nuclear factor kappa B (NF-κB)
 		- induce deacylation of the pro-inflammatory transcription factor NF-κB by sirtuin 1